clamsproject/aapb-annotations/newshour-chyron/readme.md

     * Version - Unknown
     * Link/Tool Used/User Manual - (See below Tool Installation)
 * Project changes
-    * Number of Batches - 1, (The batch is named batch2 likely as a name - there seems to be only one batch used.)
+    * Number of Batches - 1, the batch is named "batch2", but there seems to be only one batch for this project.
     * Other Version Control Information - Unknown/1.0

 ## Tool Installation: VIA tool